Code-Institute-Submissions/redfox_studios/README.md

 ## Information Architecture
 ### Database

 The database has 6 models across all its apps.
-Each is set out in the tables below.
+Each is set out below and relational model is included below:

+Model:  Blog_Post

 ## Technologies used